Robustness Inspired Graph Backdoor Defense: Experiments

-\textbf{Datasets.} We conduct experiments on three benchmark datasets widely used for node classification, i.e., Cora, Pubmed \cite{Sen_Namata_Bilgic_Getoor_Galligher_Eliassi-Rad_2008}, and OGB-arxiv \cite{NEURIPS2020_fb60d411}.
-Cora and Pubmed are small citation networks.
-OGB-arxiv is a large-scale citation network.
-More details of the datasets are summarized in Appendix \ref{datasetdetails}. \\ \textbf{Attack Methods.} To demonstrate the defense ability of our RIGBD, we evaluate RIGBD on 3 state-of-the-art graph backdoor attack methods, i.e. GTA \cite{xi2021graph}, UGBA \cite{Dai_2023} and DPGBA \cite{zhang2024rethinking}.
-The details of these attacks are given in Appendix \ref{attacksdetails}. \\ \textbf{Compared Methods.} We implement the backdoor defense strategies Prune \cite{Dai_2023} and OD \cite{zhang2024rethinking}.
-Additionally, three representative robust GNNs, i.e. RobustGCN \cite{zhu2019robust}, GNNGuard \cite{zhang2020gnnguard} and randomized smoothing (RS) \cite{wang2021certified} with various drop ratios are also selected.
-We also include ABL \cite{li2021anti}, which is a popular backdoor defense method in the image domain and aims to train clean models given backdoor-poisoned data.
-More details of these defense methods are given in Appendix \ref{baselinesdetails}. \\ \textbf{Evaluation Protocol.} Following existing representative graph backdoor attacks \cite{Dai_2023, zhang2024rethinking}, we conduct experiments on the inductive node classification task.
-Specifically, we split the graph into two disjoint subgraphs, $\mathcal{G}_T$ and $\mathcal{G}_U$, with an $80:20$ ratio.
+\textbf{Datasets.} We conduct experiments on three benchmark datasets widely used for node classification, i.e., Cora, Citeseer, Pubmed \citep{Sen_Namata_Bilgic_Getoor_Galligher_Eliassi-Rad_2008}, Physics \citep{sinha2015overview}, Flickr \citep{zeng2019graphsaint} and OGB-arxiv \citep{NEURIPS2020_fb60d411}.
+More details of the datasets are summarized in Appendix \ref{datasetdetails}. \\ \textbf{Attack Methods.} To demonstrate the defense ability of our RIGBD, we evaluate RIGBD on 3 state-of-the-art graph backdoor attack methods, i.e. GTA \citep{xi2021graph}, UGBA \citep{Dai_2023} and DPGBA \citep{zhang2024rethinking}.
+The details of these attacks are given in Appendix \ref{attacksdetails}. \\ \textbf{Compared Methods.} We implement the backdoor defense strategies Prune \citep{Dai_2023} and OD \citep{zhang2024rethinking}.
+Additionally, three representative robust GNNs, i.e. RobustGCN \citep{zhu2019robust}, GNNGuard \citep{zhang2020gnnguard} and randomized smoothing (RS) \citep{wang2021certified} with various drop ratios are also selected.
+We also include ABL \citep{li2021anti}, which is a popular backdoor defense method in the image domain and aims to train clean models given backdoor-poisoned data.
+More details of these defense methods are given in Appendix \ref{baselinesdetails}. \\ \textbf{Evaluation Protocol.} Following existing representative graph backdoor attacks \citep{Dai_2023, zhang2024rethinking}, we split the graph into two disjoint subgraphs, $\mathcal{G}_T$ and $\mathcal{G}_U$, with an $80:20$ ratio.
 The graph $\mathcal{G}_T$ is used to train the attacker.
 Then, the attacker selects target nodes $\mathcal{V}_B$ and attaches triggers to these target nodes to form the backdoored graph $\mathcal{G}_T$.
-The number of triggers $|\mathcal{V}_B|$ is set as 40, 160, and 565 for Cora, PubMed, and OGB-arxiv, respectively.
+The number of triggers $|\mathcal{V}_B|$ is set as 40, 80, 160, 160, 160 and 565 for Cora, Citeseer, PubMed, Physics, Flickr, and OGB-arxiv, respectively.
 The trigger size is limited to three nodes in all experiments.
 The defender trains a model on poisoned graph $\mathcal{G}_T$.
 Next, half of the nodes in $\mathcal{G}_U$ are selected as poisoned nodes and are attached with backdoor triggers to test the attack success rate (ASR).
 The remaining nodes in $\mathcal{G}_U$ are kept clean and used to test the clean accuracy (ACC).
 We also report the Recall and Precision of our method in identifying poisoned nodes.
 Recall is defined as the percentage of poisoned nodes among the candidate nodes identified, relative to all poisoned nodes.
 Precision is defined as the percentage of poisoned nodes among the candidate nodes identified.
 Our RIGBD deploys a 2-layer GCN as the model architecture.
 Each experiment is conducted 5 times and the average results are reported.